-Each technology has unique strengths (‘affordances’) suited to different learning types.
-Select the tools that best support your intended learning activities for a more effective and engaging learning experience.
+Each technology is suited to different learning types.
+Select those that best support your intended learning activities and use the framework to design varied, engaging activities that foster skills development, critical thinking, interaction, and creativity.

 Understanding the six learning types